Long COVID – long-term effects of COVID-19

 It depends, for example, on:

-• the type and size of the sample group
+• the size of the group of people involved in the study

 • the length of the observation period